-Events > Doctoral Events ... > JHD Doctoral Tutorial / Doctoral Symposium
+Events > Doctoral Events ... > JHD Doctoral Tutorial / DVDB Doctoral Symposium

-In 2010, John Cantwell stepped down and Jean-François Hennart (Tilburg University) stepped in to co-chair the John H. Dunning Doctoral Tutorial (JHD-DT) in Porto.
-In 2011, Udo Zander stepped down and Rebecca Piekkari (Aalto University School of Business) took on the role of co-chair for the 25th JHD Doctoral Tutorial in Bucharest.
-To mark the 25th anniversary of the event, EIBA 2011 featured a commemorative panel session on the Doctoral Tutorial, including tributes to the founders and testimonials from participants.
+In 2010, John Cantwell stepped down and Jean-François Hennart (Tilburg University) stepped in to co-chair the John H. Dunning Doctoral Tutorial (EIBA 2010 Porto).
+In 2011, Udo Zander stepped down and Rebecca Piekkari (Aalto University School of Business) took on the role of co-chair for the 25th JHD Doctoral Tutorial (EIBA 2011 Bucharest).
+To mark the 25th anniversary of the JHD-DT, EIBA 2011 featured a commemorative panel session on the Doctoral Tutorial, including tributes to the founders and testimonials from participants.
 At the end of this special session, a small token of appreciation was presented to the guest of honour, Danny Van Den Bulcke (Honorary Chair of the EIBA Doctoral Tutorial).
-In 2015, Rebecca Piekkari stepped down and Gabriel Benito (BI Norwegian Business School) stepped in as co-chair of the JHD-DT.
+In 2015, Rebecca Piekkari stepped down and Gabriel R. G. Benito (BI Norwegian Business School) stepped in as co-chair of the JHD-DT (with Jean-François Hennart).

-The main objective of the John H. Dunning Doctoral Tutorial in International Business is to provide an opportunity for young doctoral students in the field of International Business to discuss their research plans and works-in-progress with a distinguished international Faculty, as well as with their fellow students.
-A secondary purpose is to acquaint them with an international network of people, all linked to the field of International Business.
+The main objective of the EIASM / EIBA John H. Dunning Doctoral Tutorial in International Business (JHD-DT) is to provide an opportunity for doctoral students in the field of International Business to discuss their research plans and works-in-progress with a distinguished international faculty as well as with their fellow PhD students; a secondary purpose is to acquaint them with an international network of professionals and experts linked to the field of International Business (IB).

-Over the years, many influential scholars have acted as the faculty of the Doctoral Tutorial.
+Many influential IB scholars have acted as faculty of the EIBA Doctoral Tutorial.
 In the early years, there were about 10-15 PhD applicants.
-Since then, an annual average of 40-50 doctoral students have applied to the John H. Dunning Doctoral Tutorial.
-Regretably, only 10 students per year can be accepted and invited to present their doctoral projects to the faculty in a structured one-day format.
-The doctoral thesis project with the most potential (as selected by the faculty immediately following the event) is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award, consisting of a certificate and money prize.
-(Winners are usually announced at the awards ceremony during the conference dinner.)
+Since then, a yearly average of 40-50 doctoral students have applied to the John H. Dunning Doctoral Tutorial.
+Regrettably, only 10 students per year can be accepted and invited to present their doctoral projects to the faculty in a structured one-day format.
+The doctoral project with the most potential (selected by the faculty immediately following the event) is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award, consisting of a certificate and money prize.
+(Winners are usually announced at the awards ceremony held during the EIBA Annual Conference dinner.)

 Participating students are expected to register for and attend the EIBA Annual Conference.
 (The JHD-DT is a closed, complimentary pre-conference event for those registered PhD student participants who have previously applied for and been accepted to present at the EIBA Doctoral Tutorial.)

-NOTE: Submissions not accepted for the Doctoral Tutorial may be considered for the Doctoral Symposium (see historical facts below and the related event page on this website for more info).
-However, note that there is no guarantee of acceptance (implied or otherwise) for any EIBA doctoral event – the final decisions rest solely with the respective event organisers.
+NOTE: Submissions not accepted for the Doctoral Tutorial may be considered for the Doctoral Symposium (see historical facts below and the related event page on this website for more info); however, there is no guarantee of acceptance (implied or otherwise) for any EIBA doctoral event – the final decisions rest solely with the respective event organisers.